ludobar99/cybersecurityProject/README.md

 3. Right click on the project -> Properties -> Deployment Assembly
 	- Add the `assets` folder to the `/` deploy path

+#### Tomcat server setup
+1. Go to Window -> Preferences -> Server -> Runtime Environments -> Add... -> Apache -> Apache Tomcat v10.0 -> Thick 'Create new a local server' -> Next

+2. Click 'Download and install...', that should install the latest stable version (currently 10.0.13) -> Choose your favourite folder for Tomcat installation

+3. Since now you can see your installed web servers in the Eclipse 'Server' tab, if it is not displayed by default, you can enable it by going to Window -> Show view -> Server

 #### Database setup